nickbp/soundview/README.md

 ## Usage

 Keyboard shortcuts, features, and options are exposed through the help displayed by `./soundview -h`.
 Here's some additional information on configuring some of those options.

+Note: Commandline arguments are currently unavailable on Windows, since Windows didn't have `getopt.h` and I'm not about to pull in another dependency just so that Windows has arg handling.

 ### Device Selection